DevOpsBootcamp/website/source/faq.rst

 FAQ
 ===

-Email questions to dunhame@onid.orst.edu if they aren't answered here!
+Email questions to devopsbootcamp@osuosl.org if they aren't answered here!

 Is this a for-credit class?
 ---------------------------